-- Add the potatoes, carrots, and cumin and stir-fry for a minute.
-Pour in the water and bring to the boil.
-Simmer on a low flame for 10 minutes or until the potatoes are almost tender.
+- Add the potatoes and carrots, and stir-fry for a few minutes, then add the cumin.
+Pour in the water and bring to a boil.
+Simmer on a low flame until the potatoes are almost tender, about 10 minutes.

 - Scoop out a ladle or two of stock from the soup and set aside to cool.

 - Drain and rinse the rice and stir into the soup.
 Cover and simmer on a low flame.
 When the rice has been cooking for about 6 minutes, add the corn cobs and tofu and cook for a further 4–5 minutes.
-When they are both tender remove from the flame and keep covered.
+Remove from the flame when the rice and corn are tender.
 Salt to taste.